A Proofreader’s Guide to Dates in AP Style

 23 March, the park will open to the public.

 And when adding “on” will help to prevent ambiguity, such as when a day of the week follows a proper noun.
-For example, “on” between the company name and date for clarity:
+For example, including “on” between the company name and the date ensures clarity:

 A new CEO will join Proofreading Solutions on Monday.